 At the time of writing, Android 4.2 has just been released and this contains an interesting new feature which enables us to independently control multiple displays.
 In this series of articles we’ll look at the new APIs and see how we can control different displays independently.

-In the previous article we got a basic action implemented usign ActionBar.
-In this article we’ll have a look at allowing the user to navigate though our app using the ActionBar.
+In the previous article we got a basic implementation of the PageTabStrip working with our ViewPager.
+In this article we’ll look at applying some styles to it.

 In the previous article we revisited the ViewPager code from an earlier series, and brought it up-to-date to use the latest version of Jake Wharton’s ViewPagerIndicator library.
 In this article we’ll look at an alternative to Jake’s library.

 In September 2011 I began a series on Styling Android about ViewPager and Jake Wharton’s ViewPagerIndicator library.
 This proved to be a very popular series, but the comments on those articles show that there has been some changes in Jake’s library which means that the code in the original articles no longer works with the…